-- 1. To approve the minutes of the 40th Annual Meeting. - 2.
-To receive and consider the Audited Financial Statements of the Company for the financial year ended 31st December 2021 together with the reports of the Directors and the Auditors thereon - 3.
-To re-elect the following Directors of the Company for a period ending on the close of the Annual General Meeting of the Shareholders next following their election in accordance with Article 4.4 of Bye Law No. 1:
+- 1. To adopt the minutes of the 41st Annual General Meeting held on April 27, 2022. - 2.
+To receive and consider the Audited Financial Statements of the Company for the financial year ended December 31, 2022 together with the reports of the Directors and the Auditors thereon. - 3.
+To re-elect Directors. - 4.
+To reappoint the retiring Auditors, BDO for the ensuing year and to authorize the directors to fix their remuneration. - 5.
+To transact any other ordinary business of the Company.